by Bonne Stroman, DTM, Policy & Protocol Chair

 I moved to North Texas in 2002, the summer my first grandchild was born.
 My son and his wife live in Bedford and have two children, 16 and 13, who are the joy of my life.
 I have now worked at Mineral Wells High School for 16 years teaching senior English and dual credit English with Weatherford College.

 When I moved to Weatherford, I joined Plus-Two Toastmasters and enjoyed this club for many years.
 In due time I served as Club Coach, Area Governor, and Training Chair.
 I was awarded Toastmaster of the Year for my work as Club Coach.
 I hesitated to run for Lt.
 Gov. Marketing because I do not consider myself a salesperson, and to me, marketing meant sales.
 Upon consideration, I realized that I sell education to a bunch of 17-year-olds every day, so I might be better at marketing than I had thought.
 That year I earned Excellence in Marketing, then served as Lt.
 Gov. Education, earning Excellence in Education, and as District Governor 2012-2013.
-I am proud of our District for earning Distinguished status all three years that I served in the leadership trio.
+I am proud of our District for earning Distinguished status all three years that I served in the district leadership trio.

 Since my years in top District leadership, I have joined other advanced/specialty clubs, participated in every conference, served as Spring Conference Chair, started a new club in Mineral Wells, and held the roles of District Policy and Protocol Chair and District Parliamentarian.
 I also became a member of the National Association of Parliamentarians.